-Some effect of investment losses from fiscal 2001 and 2002 are impacting the employer contribution rate developed during the July 1, 2002 valuation.
-The impact of these losses resulted in the computation of a contribution rate of 9.26% for fiscal 2004, per the GASB methodology, an increase of 2.43% over the GASB computed rate of 6.83% for fiscal 2003.
+Some effect of investment losses from fiscal 2001 and 2002 are being felt for determining the employer contribution rate developed during the July 1, 2002 valuation.
+The impact of these losses resulted in the computation of a contribution rate of 22.22% for fiscal 2004, per the GASB methodology, an increase of 3.73% over the GASB computed rate of 18.49% for fiscal 2003.
 Beginning with fiscal 2003, the funding policy was revised to further stabilize the contribution rate.
 The methodology now in place sets the employer contribution rate equal to the normal cost and allowance for administrative expense.
 Amortization of the unfunded liability is included in the contribution rate only for benefit changes or if the actuarial funding ratio falls outside a corridor of 90% and 120%.
-Use of the corridor method results in an adopted rate of 6.13% for fiscal 2003 adopted rate of 6.00%.
+Use of the corridor method, which serves to stabilize the contribution rate, and inclusion of a benefit change results in an adopted rate of 21.90% for fiscal 2004, an increase of 0.25% over the fiscal 2003 adopted rate of 21.65%.